gvishaal7/syndicate/README.md

 note: make sure node.js, 'mysql' component of node.js and 'request' component of node.js are installed before running cast.js.
 The Cron job will be turned off, unless required.

-The AWS webserver was brought down due to in-sufficient funds.
+The AWS instances has been terminated due to in-sufficient funds.

 Driver URL: http://syndicate-driver.us-east-2.elasticbeanstalk.com/